-Collision warnings When the car identifies that there's a risk of collision, the first step is to get the driver's attention.
-The car can warn you visually, with sound or with brake pulses.
-Braking manoeuvres If the car determines that immediate action is required, it can brake independently of the driver's actions.
-This can occur at the same time as a steering manoeuvre.
-The amount the car brakes when intervening depends on the situation.
-An obstacle that suddenly appears just in front of the car may cause the brakes to be fully applied, whereas another situation might require less braking to avoid a potential collision.
-Steering If the car determines that immediate action is required, it can steer independently of the driver's actions.
-This can occur at the same time as a braking
+CollisionWhen the car identifies that there's a risk of collision, the first step is to get the driver's attention.
+The car can warn you visually, with sound or with brake pulses.Braking manoeuvresIf the car determines that immediate action is required, it can brake independently of the driver's actions.
+This can occur at the same time as a steering manoeuvres the brakes to be fully applied, whereas another situation might require less braking to avoid a potential collision.Steering manoeuvresIf the car determines that immediate action is required, it can steer independently of the driver's actions.
+This can occur at the same time as a braking the brakes to be fully applied, whereas another situation might require less braking to avoid a potential collision.Steering manoeuvresIf the car determines that immediate action is required, it can steer independently of the driver's actions.
+This can occur at the same time as a braking manoeuvres